rkruegs123/jax-catalyst-design/README.md

 Code for designing **spider catalysts**

+# August 8, 2023

+We finally are simulating a catalyst and some monomers.
+Next, need tro continue validating them in the forward case with each other (e.g. setting the right epsilons and measuring rates, also measuring bulk properties)

+Then, before we do any optimization, we need to make a rigid body for the dimer that uses the right counts (i.e. not 6 and 6).
+Note that this versio nof rigid body will only be valid for transfomriong/simulating the complex (i.e. monomers + catalyst).
+We will also have to be careful with species for monomers and catalyst.

 # August 2, 2023

 Reconvening on icosahedron stuff before we move onto Zorana dimer stuff: